falkTX/Cadence/README.md

 It supports a vast number of file types and can render in both realtime and freewheel modes.

 ### [Cadence-XY Controller](http://kxstudio.sourceforge.net/KXStudio:Applications:Cadence-XYController)
-simple XY widget that sends and receives data from Jack MIDI. <br/>
+Simple XY widget that sends and receives data from Jack MIDI. <br/>
 It can send data through specific channels and has a MIDI Keyboard too.

 ### [Catarina](http://kxstudio.sourceforge.net/KXStudio:Applications:Catarina)